auroraai-bot-platform/infra/README.md

 # AuroraAI ChatBot AWS environment guide and templates

+This collection of templates configures the environment mostly automatically but some steps like database connection strings and passwords should be generated manually into the environment and passed as secret variables to the components.

 ## Todo
 - Add cdk template for bootstrapping the environment
 - Add cdk template for creating the initial structure